baharpan/dynboss/README.md

 ```
 to produce output file `yeast_1.solid_kmers_binary.packed.dbg`.
 ## Validation of addition
+This test confirms that `add-edge` produces the same graph as the static construction method.
 This test constructs BOSS using a static construction method, as well as online from an empty graph
 using the dynamic `add_edge` function.
 The two graphs are then checked to ensure they contain the
 same edges and nodes.
 The script